 One of the best ways to explore becoming minimalist is to first purge the obvious excess and see how you feel.

-(This post was first written in 2014 as 20+ Things You Can Get Rid of Without Even Missing.
-It’s now been expanded to 40+ things and separated into 4 different sections for better readability, though it continues to serves as the main post that ties the others together.)
+This post was first written in 2014 as 20+ Things You Can Get Rid of Without Even Missing, and in 2016 was expanded to 40+ things and separated into 4 different sections for better readability.
+It continues to serve as the main post that ties the others together.

 It can be daunting to think of trying to go through all your stuff to figure out what you really need, but it’s a lot easier to start with what you really don’t need.

 I don’t know if we all just acquire a bunch of extra stuff when we get married or if we buy things we like better over the years and never bother to get rid of the old stuff or what, but I’m willing to bet you have a bunch of duplicates in your life.

 Here’s a cheat list of some of the most common duplicates and random things you rarely use that you can get rid of without even missing:

 BONUS: Download your Quick-Start Decluttering Cheat Sheet below.